-The Gladstone Urban Renewal Agency's total net position increased by \$819,262 from the fiscal year ending in 2016 as the Agency initiated no capital projects and, instead, saved almost all of its assets for future construction of a new Police Station and City Hall or the Downtown Revitalization Plan for improvements on Portland Avenue.
+The Gladstone Urban Renewal Agency's total net position decreased by \$9,981,326 from the fiscal year ending in 2019.
+The Agency initiated the design and construction of a new Police Station and City Hall on Portland Avenue, as discussed in Note 6 of the Notes to the Financial Statements.
+The project was completed and occupied in April 2020.

-As of the close of the current fiscal year, the Gladstone Urban Renewal Agency's governmental fund reported a total ending fund balance of \$6,562,781.
-The difference between \$6,613,714 unrestricted net position and the ending fund balance of \$6,562,781 is comprised of uncollected/unavailable property taxes.
+As of the close of the current fiscal year, the Gladstone Urban Renewal Agency's governmental fund reported a total ending fund balance of \$2,236,657.
+The difference between (\$1,101,405) unrestricted net position and the ending fund balance of \$2,236,657 is comprised of uncollected/unavailable property taxes and notes payable.